slo/jpa-example/README.md

 This means that if there is no transaction - it will do nothing, but if it is called in transaction context - whole transaction is rolled back and error is returned.

 Some workaround in this example would be e.g. make MemberDAO as (value = TxType.NOT_SUPPORTED) i.e. detach it from existing transaction.

+- check on liberty
+- verify IF transaction is properly handled in repository